stevenpencle/D6-LOA/README.md

 #### Download and Run the [PowerShell Script](https://fdot.visualstudio.com/EDAT/_git/CloneTemplate?path=%2FopenEDAT_Template.ps1&version=GBmaster&_a=contents) to Create a New Application from the Template

 A special _Thank you!_ to Jim Quinn.
+There are instructions for how to use the script in the repository **README**.
 If you have any issues, please contact Jim - `james.quinn@dot.state.fl.us`

 You will need to unblock the PowerShell script before you execute it!